 A spark arrester or spark arrester muffler must be used on some machines.
-Check to laws in your area.
+Check 🐯 laws in your area.

-Some states have regulations for the use of this machine in agriculture, forestry and construction.
-These laws control the maintenance of spark arrester equipment of the installation of spark arrester equipment on the exhaust system of naturally aspirated engines (engines without a turbocharger).
+Some states have regulations for the use of this machine in agriculture, forestry and costruction.
+These laws control the maintenance of spark arrester equipment.
+These laws also control the installation of spark arrester equipment on the exhaust system of certifally aspirated engines (engines without a turbocharger).

-RADIO INTERFERENCE REGULATIONS OF CANAL
+RADIO INTERFERENCE REGULATIONS OF CANADA

-Case tractors taken into Canada after September (7,1976) must have resistor spark plugs.
+Case tractors taken into Canada after September 1, 1976 must have resistor spark plugs.

-Resistor spark plugs and resistor wires for the spark plug must be used for replacement.
+Resistor spark plugs and resistor wires for the sperk plug must be used for replacement.

-The regulation label is applied to the remove or destroy this label.
+The regulation label is applied to the engine.
+Do not remove or destroy this label,